malloydata/malloy/packages/malloy/src/doc/structdef.md

 # `StructDef`

-The most basic `StructDef` is a namespace. `StructDef`s are turned into "FieldSpaces" in the translator pass and into either "Explores" or "QueryStructs" in the compiler pass.
-These are then used to understand path based field references.
+The most basic `StructDef` is a namespace. `StructDef`s become a `FieldSpace`" in the translator pass and `QueryStruct` in the compiler.

 ```TypeScript
 interface StructDefBase extends HasLocation, NamedObject {